 An admissions committee, composed of the Executive Committee, reviews the entire application package and considers the overall balance of each applicant's qualifications.

 Unfortunately this year we are only able to take applicants who are U.S. citizens or permanent residents.
 Exceptions may be made for international (non-U.S. citizen) applicants with a prior doctoral level degree, such as an M.D. or Ph.D.
 If you think you may meet the advanced degree criteria and wish to discuss further, please contact Chenery Lowe at email@example.com for more information.

 - Completion of an undergraduate degree

 - Completion of undergraduate level courses in biochemistry and genetics.

-In addition, prior coursework in statistics is strongly recommended.
+In addition, prior coursework in psychology and statistics is strongly recommended.

-Invitations for interviews will be presented in late February, with final decisions and offers made on the agreed upon national notification date in late April or early May.
+Invitations for interviews will be presented in February, with final decisions and offers made in April.

 How to Apply

 You should use the standard application form for the Johns Hopkins Bloomberg School of Public Health.
 You will be following instructions and deadlines for the ScM degree in the Department of Health, Behavior and Society.
 This application website will provide instructions for submitting all supporting documents, which include: